PerinatalLab/HAPLOTYPES/README.md

 # HAPLOTYPES
 Collection of scripts for studies based on haplotyped trios/duos, in collaboration with CCHMC.
+Basic package implements the pipeline:
-Basic package is phased VCFs -> `split_haplotypes + plink + gcta` -> heritability estimates.
-Other scripts help prepare & check the phased VCFs, and provide simulation testing.
+ phased VCFs -> `split_haplotypes + plink + gcta` -> heritability estimates
+Other scripts help prepare & check the phased VCFs, pedigree files, and provide simulation testing.

 ## Installation of basic package
 1. Download **GCTA** and **PLINK 1.9**.
 Linux x64 binaries are provided in `bin/`, for other systems look up their provider webpages.